michauhl/RBPBench/README.md

 Alternatively, you can provide your own background frequencies file via `--fimo-ntf-file`.

-### Handling genomic overlaps

-As input genomic regions can overlap (also due to extending them via `--ext`), RBPBench considers both the called genomic region size as well as the effective genomic region size.
-While the called size ignores overlaps, the effective size only counts unique input regions (i.e., merging overlapping parts, only counting them once).
-This also holds for the reported motif hits, where **unique** counts refer to effective counts.
-For example, a motif at a specific genomic location can appear several times in the input data.
-The unique count takes care of this and counts it only once.
-This is important e.g. when comparing the results of different peak callers.
-Another interesting statistic (full list of statistics and descriptions [here](#hit-statistics-table-files)) is e.g. the number of unique motif hits over 1000 nt of called and effective region size.
-This gives us an idea of how many motifs are included in the regions, normalized over the total size of the regions (called or effective size).

 ### Outputs

 RBPBench depending on the mode outputs various useful output files (e.g. motif hits BED,